You know how it is:

 There you have it:

-These eight simple tips can make a huge difference for your meetings.
+These eight simple fun ways to start a meeting can make a huge difference.
 Start them the right way and people will look forward to your meetings.

 Your meeting engagement will not be the same again.
 In the end, that means productive and effective meetings.